gofynd/fdk-client-java/documentation/platform/THEME.md

-Font is a collection of characters with a similar design.
-Use this API to retrieve a list of website fonts.
+Retrieve a list of available fonts.

 *Returned Response:*